We provide on-the-job training opportunities,

 - Food-Safe Certification

-- Completion of Violence Prevention/De-escalation course (online, offered by HGSCP as on-the job training)
+- Completion of Violence Prevention/De-escalation course (online)

-Subject line: Community Living Support Worker position
+Subject Line: Transition House Support Worker casual position

 CLBC Residence Support Worker Casual (CRSW Casual)